-A Hong Kong born-and-raised mum-of-three shares some tips, after coming to terms with homeschooling in Africa for the last seven years.
+If anyone understands the trials, tribulations and even joyful moments of homeschooling, Dr Joyce Samoutou-Wong is that person.
+Following the recent kindergarten and primary school closures, this Hong Kong born-and-raised mum-of-three shares some tips, after coming to terms with homeschooling in Africa for seven years.

-Tips For Coping With School Closures & Home Learning
+10 Tips For Coping With School Closures And Home Learning

 For our family, we decided that as long as the kids had a good attitude, worked hard and made the best use of the day, then that was all that mattered.
 We also decided that every day they must do six things:

 Anything else that got done was extra.
 That way, there is less stress (for all) and more freedom to let the children lead and take responsibility for their own learning.

 We set up our own theatre in the living room to watch concerts, plays and ballet shows on screen.
 We also run our own “restaurant”.
 The kids practice spelling as they write menus, follow recipe instructions, learn to cook, serve as waiters and do the maths when the bill comes.
 They use water bottles as bowling pins since they can’t go to actual bowling alleys.
 They create their own playground/obstacle course using bedsheets, yarn, cushions and glow-in-the-dark stickers under the table.
 With a tad of imagination, it is amazing how versatile a limited-size home can become.

 School is closed?
 Don’t worry!
 Learning opportunities are everywhere

 We don’t need to be experts or have teaching degrees to teach.
 We just need to be one step ahead of someone else in something to guide them along.
 Ask helpers and grandparents to talk to the children about their childhood, travel, job and life experiences, or have them work on an activity together (this could be a hobby or a domestic skill like ironing!).
 If this cannot take place face-to-face, kids can interview their loved ones on video calls and make a keepsake scrapbook about them!